 Laws covering all vending machines

-All vending machines must be sited with due regard to health and safety.
-In particular, vending machine operators should ensure that there is no chance the vending machine could be accidentally tipped over.
-It is also highly advisable to provide signage advising people not to shake the vending machine, e.g. to release a stuck item.
+All vending machines must be positioned with due regard to health and safety.
+In particular, vending machine operators should ensure that there is no chance a vending machine could be accidentally tipped over.
+It is also highly advisable to provide signage advising people not to shake the vending machine (eg when attempting to release a stuck item).

 Laws covering vending machines selling food and drink

 If a vending machine sells food and/or drinks then it is classed as a food retailer.
 As such, it must be registered with the local authority at least 28 days before opening for business.
-Registration is free, can usually be done online and cannot be refused.
-It can, however, be revoked if an operator fails to meet minimum standards in safety and hygiene.
+Registration is free, can usually be done online, and cannot be refused.
+A registration can, however, be revoked if an operator fails to meet minimum standards in safety and hygiene.

 Preparing food and drink for sale

-If a vending machine operator is preparing food and drinks to sell in the vending machine, then they need to follow the same standards as any other food producer.
-Operatives should therefore ensure that they have a suitable understanding of food hygiene.
-This can be obtained through a certified course.
-Many of these are run entirely online.
+If a vending machine operator is preparing food and drinks to sell in their vending machine, they need to follow the same standards as any other food producer.
+People operating vending machines should therefore ensure that they have a suitable understanding of food hygiene.
+This can be obtained through a certified course, many of which are run entirely online.

 Using third-party service providers

-If an operative hires staff as employees, then they will obviously need to fulfil all the obligations of an employer.
-If, however, an operative hires third parties on a self-employed basis, then it’s advisable to ensure that both the contract and practice of the relationship support that designation.
+If those operating vending machines hire staff and employees, then they will need to fulfil all the obligations of an employer.
+If, however, they hire third parties on a self-employed basis (eg contractors), they should make sure that both the contract and practice of the relationship reflect this.
 If they do not, then the third-party is likely to be seen as a worker (and not genuinely self-employed), which leads to the operator having additional legal obligations towards the third-party.